alibaba/bifrostui/packages/bui-core/src/SwipeAction/index.en-US.md

 ### Custom Event Handling

-The component instance provides a `show` method to manually open the swipe action buttons, and a `close` method to manually close the swipe action buttons.
+The component instance provides a `show` method to manually open swipe action buttons and a `close` method to manually close them.

 ```tsx
 import {